kapowaz/rider-code-workshop.github.io/README.md

 2. A photo of yourself
 3. A medium-length ‘about me’ description of yourself; talk about the kind of vehicle you use to deliver etc.
 4. A list of things related to you, such as:
-  i.
-Your favourite foods (maybe in order of preference?) ii.
-Zones you’ve delivered in iii.
-Links to your social media presence, Facebook page, Twitter profile etc. iv.
+  a.
+Your favourite foods (maybe in order of preference?)
+  b.
+Zones you’ve delivered in
+  c.
+Links to your social media presence, Facebook page, Twitter profile etc.
+  d.
 Your hobbies
-  v.
-A link to your favourite sports team’s website vi.
+  e.
+A link to your favourite sports team’s website
+  f.
 Any other interesting list of things you can think of
 5. (optional) embed a widget, e.g. your Strava profile, Soundcloud player, Spotify playlist, Twitter timeline, a favourite YouTube video etc.

 ## Okay, now let’s do some stuff with CSS